TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Bootstrapping/Index.rst

 ------------------------

-:php:`\TYPO3\CMS\Core\Core\Bootstrap` boots up TYPO3 and returns a container that is later used to run an Application.
+:php:`\TYPO3\CMS\Core\Core\Bootstrap` boots up TYPO3 and returns a container that is later used to run an application.
 As a basic overview it does the
 following:

 -  :php:`Bootstrap::initializeClassLoader()` processes all the information